juicjaane/Streak-and-Stars/README.md

 * Use **KMeans** clustering with `n_clusters=2` (expecting two natural groups: stars vs. streaks).
 * Assign the predicted cluster to a new `cluster` column.
+* This is done to visualize the clear difference in feature repressentation of stars and streaks

 ### Visualization